 Proposition 46, written and sponsored by trial lawyers, is a cynical and manipulative ballot measure, filled with unrelated provisions in order to draw voter support for the MICRA increase, which does not poll well by itself.
 Proposition 46 is opposed by an unprecedented coalition of medical providers, insurers, businesses, organized labor, civil liberties and senior groups, local governments, teachers, and school districts.
 The Doctors Company is proud to be a leader in this coalition and the largest donor to the No on 46 campaign.

-Visit the No on 46 campaign website for talking points, fact sheets, press releases, and an online order form for brochures, posters, buttons, and bumper stickers.
+Visit the No on 46 campaign website for talking points, fact sheets, press releases, and an online order form for lab coat cards, brochures, posters, buttons, and bumper stickers.

 History of MICRA